advantageous/qbit/README.md

-### TQueue Callbacks - he first rule of Queue Club - don't block
+### Queue Callbacks - The first rule of Queue Club - don't block

 Our client does not block, but our service does.
 Going back to our `RecommendationService`.